AstarNetwork/builders-program/README.md

 ### Network and Fundraising support

 - We have access to a huge network of traditional / crypto investors, industry experts, blockchain mentors, exchanges, VCs, marketmakers etc. all of which we can link you up with to elevate your project to the next level.
 - A very unique feature of the Shiden Network is [DApps staking](https://docs.plasmnet.io/build/dapps-reward) where developers can earn SDN tokens by developing and deploying applications on the Shiden.
-Teams that are in the acceleration program will also be rated by the community through DApps staking and extra unconditional grants will be disbursed to the top teams!
+These additional SDN tokens can help to supplement your team's income.
 ### Marketing support

 - As the saying goes "You can have the best product in the world, but if nobody knows about it, what good is it?" so part of what we can also do is to help promote your project on the various social media platforms like Twitter, Telegram etc.